 Game day entertaining doesn’t have to be extravagant, nor does it have to be stressful!
-All you need is a few great go to party recipes, a little bit of your time, and a gang of hungry guests to feed!
+All you need is a few great go to party recipes, like this slow cook ribs recipe, and a gang of hungry guests to feed!

 - 4 lbs spare ribs half rack